aptech/docs/docs/CR-_FILE_DIR.rst

 ----------------
 .. function:: path = __FILE_DIR

-    :return path: containing the full path to the file which contains the usage of __FILE_DIR.
+    :return path: containing the full path to the file which contains the usage of `__FILE_DIR`.

     :rtype path: string

 Remarks
 -------

--  \__FILE_DIR is only available for use inside a program file.
+-  `__FILE_DIR` is only available for use inside a program file.
 It cannot be used at the GAUSS command prompt.
--  A common use of \__FILE_DIR is to locate a data file which is in the same directory as the code file, but may not be the current working directory.
-For example, the GAUSS example file gmmfitiv_auto.e is located in the GAUSS examples directory.
+-  A common use of `__FILE_DIR` is to locate a data file which is in the same directory as the code file, but may not be the current working directory.
+For example, the GAUSS example file :file:`gmmfitiv_auto.e` is located in the GAUSS examples directory.
 This example code needs to load a dataset which is also located in the GAUSS examples directory.
    For this purpose, it uses the line: